Managing Compute Groups

 REVOKE USAGE_PRIV ON COMPUTE GROUP {compute_group_name} FROM {user}

-To set the default compute group for the current user:
+To set the default compute group for the current user(This operation requires the current user to already have permission to use the computing group):

 SET PROPERTY 'default_compute_group' = '{clusterName}';